 Breakfast, lunch, and dinner are available Friday dinner through Sunday lunch on site.
 Omnivore and vegetarian/vegan options will be available, but do let us know about any specific needs or allergies in the comments when you register.
 Meals can be purchased individually but a discount is offered for the whole day or weekend.
 We encourage you to purchase your meals ahead of time as a courtesy to the Wendigo staff, and a limited amount of day-of meals may be purchased (subject to availability and a slightly increased price).

-You are asked to bring your own reusable plate or bowl and utensils as we are a low-waste event (washing stations will be available).
+You are asked to bring your own reusable plate or bowl, utensils, and napkin as we are a low-waste event (washing stations will be available).
 Thank you for helping us keep things sustainable.

 Breakfast: $10 (Vegetarian/Vegan)